 It is anticipated that there will be two occasions when the cable will need to be relocated during the 2013-23 regulatory control period.
-This total cost of \$156,000 has been factored into the Murraylink capital expenditure program on the basis of 10 equal annual amounts of \$15,600.
+This total cost of \$156,000 has been factored into the Murraylink capital expenditure program on the basis of 10 equal annual amounts of \$17,160 (inclusive of 10% on-cost).